camunda-community-hub/zeebe-cherry-runtime/README.md

 mvn springboot:build-image
 ````

-The docker image is build using the Dockerfile present on the root level.
+The docker image is built using the Dockerfile present on the root level.

 Push the image to